-Jordan Winegrower Rob Davis transitioned sourcing Chardonnay grapes from Alexander Valley in favor of grapes from the Russian River Valley in 2000.
+Rob Davis, our first winemaker, transitioned sourcing Chardonnay grapes from Alexander Valley in favor of grapes from the Russian River Valley in 2000.
 He sought to emulate the stone fruit flavors, vibrant acidity and minerality found in the best white Burgundies of Puligny-Montrachet and Meursault, and he never looked back.
 The Russian River’s distinct climate and its soils help us to craft a Chardonnay that is more akin to France than California.

-Thanks to Davis’s long-term relationships with our extended family of growers and historical experience with many of the region’s vineyards, Chardonnay grapes are grown precisely to our standards from vintage to vintage.
-Davis works closely with our growers to adapt every minute detail of the winegrowing process based on constant changes during each growing season.
+Thanks to Jordan’s long-term relationships with our extended family of growers and historical experience with many of the region’s vineyards, Chardonnay grapes are grown precisely to our standards from vintage to vintage.
+Winemaker Maggie Kruse works closely with our growers to adapt every minute detail of the winegrowing process based on constant changes during each growing season.

 more about our winemaking